 Can Tho/Hoa An Village

-This morning, your sampans return to take you to Gieng Island.
+This morning, our sampans return to take us to Gieng Island.
 After a short walk around visiting a local sampan village, where hundreds of sampans are produced daily by local families, we will take a canal drive to explore the untouched floating area with duck farms, monkey bridges, and tropical orchards along the riverside.
 We will try one of the most popular local transportation named “xe loi” (motor trishaw) driving through this island to visit a Catholic Church, which was built as old as the Notre Dame Cathedral in Saigon in the 1870s.

 Hong Ngu/Border Crossing

 Our final Vietnam excursion takes us to the local island village of Hong Ngu, not far from the Vietnam-Cambodia border.
 Hong Ngu produces a large number of the traditional Khmer scarves exported to Cambodia.
 Woven in many homes around the village, we will have the opportunity to see the weaving process in several homes.
 Some villagers are also embroidery artists, displaying their art in and around their homes.
 The inhabitants of this area had only encountered one western visitor prior to the arrival of the Mekong Princess, and they are especially friendly and welcoming.
 We will also visit the local temple dedicated to a unique religion founded in this area of Vietnam, Hoa Hoa.
 This afternoon, the Mekong Princess will cross the border into Cambodia and continue up the Mekong River.